A new online registration system has replaced the paper-based Form 9.

 These systems are regulated by Part 13 of the Electrical Safety Regulation 2013 (the Regulation).
+Under the Regulation, all cathodic protection systems capable of delivering a current greater than 0.25A must be registered.

 - fishing equipment